maxedonia/VCV/README.md

 ![tetrixxx example image](https://github.com/user-attachments/assets/b0250c32-173d-43fb-a236-9c0c02f5a525)

-  *As shown, the variability of output can significantly changed due recursive nature of CV output from one module to that of another.
-This variability can be most easily achieved by changing the Lomas sample bank, altering the length of the sample start/end window, or by changes to the gameplay or .nes loaded in RackNES.*
+  *As shown, the variability of output can significantly change due to the recursive nature of CV output from one module to that other(s).
+This variability can be most easily observed by changing the Lomas sample bank, altering the length of the sample start/end window, or by controlling RackNEs directly to create changes to the gameplay or .nes file loaded into the module.*

 ![toms and texture](https://github.com/user-attachments/assets/a5d03bf2-a8a6-4acf-a2d1-c303b61c637b)

-  *Tip: Altering the playback parameters of the Lomas Sampler will create new textures in the low end.
-A larger start/stop playback window will generate more bass tones, whereas a shorter window will trigger more tom fills during playback.*
+  *Tip: A larger start/stop playback window will generate more bass tones, whereas a shorter window will trigger more tom fills throughout pattern.
+Import your own samples and attenuate them with OCT module for unique bass and tom patterns.*